openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``gtk-immodules-cache.bbclass``
 ===============================

-The ``gtk-immodules-cache`` class generates the proper post-install and post-remove (postinst/postrm) scriptlets for packages that install GTK+ input method modules for virtual keyboards.
+The :ref:`gtk-immodules-cache <ref-classes-gtk-immodules-cache>` class generates the proper post-install and post-remove (postinst/postrm) scriptlets for packages that install GTK+ input method modules for virtual keyboards.
 These scriptlets call ``gtk-update-icon-cache`` to add the input method modules to the cache.